 Remember coding a static HTML site by hand?
 That’s how I got started.
 It was fun and easy to build a website because they were so simple.
 Now they are getting pretty complex.
-Single page apps that talk to an API only backend can get you some pretty impressive results but also suck more and … Continue reading Hotwire.
+Single page apps that talk to an API-only backend can get you some pretty impressive results but also suck more and more … Continue reading Hotwire.
 Making the front end fun again?

 Or any other programming language.
 Do you ever wish that you could memorize an entire programming language and all of the libraries and APIs that you use constantly?
 Want to become as fluent in the technical concepts and jargon as you are in your native language?
-Well I can’t give you that but I can … Continue reading Using Anki to Learn Ruby (or an
+Well, I can’t give you that but I can … Continue reading Using Anki to Learn Ruby

 Update: User MelissaLiberty from Reddit pointed out how they would improve the form object and some of it faults.
 The form object has been updated to reflect their excellent points.
 Often, when we start a new Rails app we start with simple controllers, and we start by generating everything with scaffolding.
 There is nothing wrong … Continue reading Creating multiple models with form objects in Rails.

 So you’ve inherited an app.
 It is pretty well tested and doesn’t throw too many errors but the app is big enough that it is hard to tell what is going on most of the time.
-The original developers are long gone and you need to build new, mission critical features into the app but … Continue reading Killing dead Rails controllers
+The original developers are long gone and you need to build new, mission-critical features into the app but writing … Continue reading Killing dead Rails controllers

 TLDR: Yes for apps.
 No Yes for Gems.
-Do you use version control to keep track of changes to your code base?
+Do you use version control to keep track of changes to your codebase?
 Or do you think version control is for the cowardly and just change files in a shared team folder and hope no one else is changing it at the same time?
-Of course … Continue reading Should you add Gemfile.lock to Git?
+Of course not. … Continue reading Should you add Gemfile.lock to Git?

 So you want to know fast your Rails app is going?
 If you just want to see how fast a bit of code is you can use the Benchmark module which is part of the Ruby Standard Library.
 If you want to compare two or more bits of Ruby code that do the same thing … Continue reading Rails Benchmarking

-So, Ruby is well know for its hugely popular gem Rails which greatly simplifies building websites.
-But what are some other programs built in Ruby?
+So, Ruby is well known for its hugely popular gem Rails which greatly simplifies building websites.
+But what are some other programs built-in Ruby?
 Here are a few very popular examples.
 RubyMotion – Develop native apps for iOS (both iPhone and iPad) and OS X in Ruby.
-It is based on MacRuby which was … Continue reading Ruby off Rails
+It is based on MacRuby which was developed … Continue reading Ruby off Rails